 General Instructions: Title 24-A MRSA §2694-A requires each insurer implementing or utilizing a physician performance measurement, reporting or tiering program to annually provide to the Superintendent a statement of the criteria, standards, practices, and procedures governing such a program.

-Please complete the following form within 60 days.
+Please complete the following form by October 1 each year.
 Applicants may be asked to provide such other information as the Bureau of Insurance may reasonably request.